longzheng/open-dynamic-export/docs/configuration/meter.md

     "meter": {
-        "type": "powerwall2", // (string) required: the type of meter "ip": "192.168.1.68", // (string) required: the IP address of the Powerwall 2 Gateway "password": "ABCDE" // (string) required: the password to access the Powerwall 2 API (the last 5 characters of the password sticker)
+        "type": "powerwall2", // (string) required: the type of meter "ip": "192.168.1.68", // (string) required: the IP address of the Powerwall 2 Gateway "password": "ABCDE" // (string) required: the password to access the Powerwall 2 API (the last 5 characters of the password sticker), "pollingIntervalMs":  // (number) optional: the polling interval in milliseconds, default 200 }
-    }
     ...
 ```